KeyboardKit/KeyboardKit/README.md

 * 🚏 [Routing][Routing] - KeyboardKit lets you route text to other destinations than the main app.
 * ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish Sorani etc.
 * ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to an app's keyboard settings.
+* 🎨 [Styling][Styling] - KeyboardKit has an styling engine that lets you style your keyboards to great extent.